geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 He spoke, and he nodded: the Powers at the sight,
 To the vale in the moon, swift directed their flight.
 When Hermes not knowing how better to pack
-Flew down to the earth with the youth on his back.
+Flew down to the Earth with the youth on his back.
 The Muses returned to their lodgings with speed,
 Much rejoiced that their plan so well should succeed.
-Now poor Peg upon earth far more rarely appears,
+Now poor Peg upon Earth far more rarely appears,
 And his head, neck and chest are all studded with stars.
 But poets no longer he deigns to befriend,
 Nor can to the call of a mortal attend.